Tuxitty/infra-for-ruby-app/README.md

 - refer to: https://github.com/terraform-aws-modules/terraform-aws-eks
 - Code has been tested working.

-## The `ruby-app` component creates a basic Ruby on Rails app Docker image
+## The `ruby-app` component
+- It creates a basic Ruby on Rails app Docker image
-- The app includes a short code sample for SQL satabase connection.
+- The app includes a short code sample for SQL database connection.
-- Output of this component is a Docker image for this Ruby app, which can be stored on Docker hub or AWS ECR etc.
+- Output of this component is a Docker image for the Ruby on rails app, which can be stored on Docker hub or AWS ECR etc.
 - Code is not fully tested.

 ## The `deploy.sh` script